kristopolous/EvDa/README.md

 few differences:

  * The value that is passed to the handlers of the set functions is the value to be added or deleted.
- * The value of the entire set is still available (and modifiable in the testers) via meta.set.
+ * The value of the entire set is still available (and modifiable in the testers) via `meta.set`.
+ * The value of the set gets updated between tests through a coroutine.
+ * If the updated `meta.value` fails to pass the unique set test, then no more tests are run and the `or` event handlers are called.
  * Alternatively just the value of `meta.value` can be modified before the set-inclusion rules are actually applied.

 <h4><a name="setadd"></a>[set] .setAdd(key, value &lt;, meta &gt; )</h4>